Aero-geek/offensive-security/README.md

 ## Step One: Reconnaissance
 Implement an Nmap API and gather data

+### Required Dependencies
+1. python-nmap - this provides the python interface to interact

 You can use the [editor on GitHub](https://github.com/Aero-geek/offensive-security/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.